joshbax189/meeco-ad-share/README.md

 3. Customize passwords in `init.sh` if desired.
 4. Run `init.sh`, this creates all necessary users.
 5. `npm install` in the main directory.
+6. Run `npm run build` (just the first time, otherwise just use `npm start`).

+## Running
+This applies to both steps

-6. Run dev server with `npm start`, visit http://localhost:1234
+7. Run dev server with `npm start`, visit http://localhost:1234
-7. Login with user credentials set in `init.sh`
+8. Login with user credentials set in `init.sh`, you should see the vault token appear.
-8. Clicking the big red "ad" will show the form.
+9. Clicking the big red "ad" will show the form.
 Fill it in and you should see a new share created for the user.
-9. Logging in a second time should re-use the created template and connection.
+10. Logging in a second time should re-use the created template and connection.

 # How it Works